 Also Read: How to Crack an Interview

-Whether you are appearing for a personal interview, telephonic interview, or a walk in interview, individuals are most likely to encounter a few staple and customary HR interview questions.
+Whether you are appearing for a personal interview, telephonic interview, walk in interview, or a video job interview, individuals are most likely to encounter a few staple and customary HR interview questions.
 The trick is to prepare the answers beforehand and adjust yourself into the habit of responding to it in an efficient yet cogent manner.
 If you leave it too late, you may fumble too much or your answer may have gaps and pauses which you must try to avoid as much as possible.
-To get a clearer picture, take a look at the following list of questions:
+To get a clearer picture, take a look at the following list of HR interview questions:

 - Introduction/Tell me a bit about yourself

 - Why did you apply for the job?

 - Why do you want to leave your current company?

 - Which areas do you consider your strengths and weaknesses?